xtermjs/xtermjs.org/_docs/guides/encoding.md

 Some programs might not rely on locale settings directly, instead evaluate the environment variable `$LANG`.
 Typically this variable contains the default locale of the system, but can be used to customize this setting for individual programs.

-Make sure that `$LANG` contains an UTF8 capable locale (if in doubt, use the default UTF8 locale).
+Make sure that `$LANG` contains an UTF8 capable locale (if in doubt, use the default locale).
 On systems without UTF8 support refer to [Legacy Encodings](#legacy-encodings).

 #### Integration issues / PTY bridge

-xterm.js is heavily tested against `node-pty` as it is shipped mostly with nodejs based solutions.
+xterm.js is heavily tested against `node-pty` as it is shipped mostly with Node.js based solutions.
 With `node-pty` the integration is straight forward for most cases:

 ```Javascript
 pty.onData(recv => terminal.write(recv));